lclarete/data_pipeline/README.md

 * Figure out how to use it in a simple way
 * Write clear instructions of how to use it
 * Create a file example of how to clean the text

 * Apply it in the coursera NLP course
+* Themes based on regular expressions -- I already have a function that does it -- refactoring it
+* Interpret topic modeling

 Then, go to modeling (classification):
 * Coursera Course: apply Logistic Regression;
 * Bayesian classification

+__Data engineering challenge:__
+* Write tests for each function
+* Create a python package map
+* Include optional arguments in stopword functions -- I found a good list to be used, but still want to set the option to chose another one
+* Include new functions in the preprocessing_custom.py file

 # Data Pipeline